Mohammadjamiu/tahugo/content/misce-post/simple-ways-student-can-improve-their-writing-skill.md

 This also quite relates to what we have been discussing earlier but instead of you reading books or publications, you listen to them and here are few benefit you can get out of it.

-1. You learn more and new words .
+1. You learn more and also learn new words.
 2. You learn to speak better and get transformed.

 You can navigate through YouTube or Google and search for podcast of your choice.

-Here are some ways you can improve your writing skill though there are more but still we hope you benefit from this.
+Here are some ways you can improve your writing skill though, there are more but still we hope you benefit from this.

 <!-- • Add read more inside post linking to how to write better essay
 Learn to always make a draft -->